sergii-dudar/mapstruct-path-explorer/README.md

 # MapStruct Path Completion Tool

-A command-line tool that provides MapStruct-style path completion using Java reflection.
+A command-line tool (with IPC support) that provides MapStruct-style path completion using Java reflection.
 This tool helps to explore nested object paths, navigate through collections, and discover available fields and getters at any point in your object graph.
 Working as cmd one shoot tool or by IPC (Unix Domain Socket) to long running clients (like NeoVim).

 ## Why